ASST-Bergamo-Est/covmatic-covidseq/README.md

    ```
    pip install .
    ```
-   or use the wheel created in the *dist* folder.
+   or use the wheel created in the *dist* folder to install it on an OT2 robot.

 ## Testing